itshady/Island-Generator/README.md

 ### Product Backlog

+_**NOTE: For any features with more than 1 person, means it was most likely one person worked on it and others came in later to finish or fix it.
+Or some rare cases of pair programming during difficult features.**_

 | Id | Feature title | Who? | Start | End | Status |
 |:--:|---------------|------|-------|-----|--------|
 | F01 | Square visualization | Richard, Hady, Cyruss | 01/30/23 | 02/03/23 | D |